EU AI Act, Articles 12 and 13

-Article 13 of the EU AI Act requires high-risk AI systems to be designed for transparency and to record events automatically over their lifetime.
-This page maps Verdifax's manifest hash to the specific obligations.
+Article 12 of the EU AI Act requires high-risk AI systems to automatically record events ("logs") over their lifetime.
+Article 13 requires those systems to be designed for transparency and to enable users to interpret outputs appropriately.
+This page maps Verdifax's manifest hash to the specific obligations under both articles.

 What Article 13 actually says